loremol/ecommerce-django/README.md

 Admin endpoints allow to CRUD all stored data and to ban/unban users.

 It employs [Gunicorn](https://github.com/benoitc/gunicorn) for deployment.
+It uses a Postgres instance on Railway if deployed there, if it detects being on a local development machine it uses a local sqlite db.

 ## Implementation choices
 The user ban check is in place in the UserLoginSerializer instead of in the function-based view.